-The definition of a Public Official is broad but includes.
+The definition of a Public Official is broad but includes:

-- Any director, employee, officer, consultant, agent or representative of a government department, agency or ministry (e.g. immigration, customs, permitting, finance, tax, energy etc.); - Employees and board members of state owned companies or enterprises (e.g. national oil companies); - Any judge, official or other person carrying out duties within the judicial system; - Any member of the police or military; - A member, officer, employee or representative of the legislature (both local and central government); - Any political party or party official or any candidate for political office; - Any official or agent of a public international organisation (e.g. organisations with membership of sovereign states, such as the World Bank Group, United Nations, European Union).
+- Any director, employee, officer, consultant, agent or representative of a government department, agency, or ministry (e.g. immigration, customs, permitting, finance, tax, energy etc.). - Employees and board members of state-owned companies or enterprises (e.g. national oil companies). - Any judge, official or other person carrying out duties within the judicial system. - Any member of the police or military. - A member, officer, employee, or representative of the legislature (both local and central government). - Any political party or party official or any candidate for political office. - Any official or agent of a public international organisation (e.g. organisations with membership of sovereign states, such as the World Bank Group, United Nations, European Union). - Any traditional chief or leader who is a member of the public service acting in their capacity as a public servant or while exercising a public service or function as recognised by government within the applicable jurisdiction.